 Sample Answer 2:

 The given picture contains two charts, one pie chart and another table chart.
-As is observed from pie chart, main reason of less productivity is over grazing of animals which constitutes 35%.
-Another big reason of land degradation is deforestation which holds 30% of total.
-Over cultivation also affects production of land which constitutes 28% while other reasons of land degradation are remaining 7%.
-As a result the biggest reason of land degradation is over gazing of animals in agricultural land.
+As is observed from the pie chart, the main reason for less productivity is overgrazing of animals which constitutes 35%.
+Another big reason of land degradation is deforestation which holds 30% of the total.
+Over cultivation also affects the production of land which constitutes 28% while other reasons of land degradation are remaining 7%.
+As a result, the biggest reason of land degradation is overgrazing of animals in agricultural land.

-According to the given table we will analyse what are main causes of less production of land in different regions and how they affects the lands production.
+According to the given table, we will analyse what are main causes of less production of land in different regions and how they affect the lands' production.
 As it can be seen clearly, that Europe is badly degraded by 23%.
-Europe is degraded by deforestation by 9.8% while 7.7% is affected due to over cultivation and finally 5.5% degraded by over grazing.
+Europe is degraded by deforestation by 9.8% while 7.7% is affected due to over cultivation and finally, 5.5% degraded by overgrazing.
 Europe is affected badly by 23% while North America holds 5% and Oceania by 13%.

 In conclusion, Europe is badly affected by these factors in all of the regions.